Fair Asynchronous Session Subtyping: Fair Refinement for Asynchronous Session Types

-We write $T \contro$ if there exists $T'$ such that ($i$) $T'$ is obtained from $T$ by syntactically replacing every input prefix $\Tbranch{l}{T}$ occurring in $T$ with a term $\Tbranchsingle{l_j}{T_j}$ (with $j \in I$) and ($ii$) $T' \unicontro$ holds. \end{definition} Notice that a type $T$ such that $T \contro$ is indeed controllable, in that $\dual{T'}$, the dual of type $T'$ considered above, is compliant with $T$ (the predicate $\Tend\!\in\!
+A type $T$ such that $T \contro$ is indeed controllable, in that $\dual{T'}$, the dual of type $T'$ considered above, is compliant with $T$ (the predicate $\Tend\!\in\!
 T$ in the premise of the rule for recursion guarantees that a successful configuration is always reachable while looping).
 Moreover the above definition naturally yields a simple algorithm that decides whether or not $T \contro$ holds for a type $T$, i.e., we first pick a single branch for each input prefix syntactically occurring in $T$ (there are finitely many of them) and then we inductively check if $T'\unicontro$ holds.